ballerina-platform/ballerina-dev-website/swan-lake/learn/keeping-ballerina-up-to-date.md

 #### Release Maintenance

-A minor release 1.x.0 is manitained by issuing a series of patch releases as 1.x.y.
+In the 1.x stable release channel, a minor release 1.x.0 is manitained by issuing a series of patch releases as 1.x.y.
 The maintenance of a particular minor release stops when there are two newer minor releases available.

 In other words, patch releases for 1.x.0 stop when jBallerina 1.(x+2).0 is released.
 E.g., when 1.2 is available, maintaining 1.0.0 will be stopped.